MicrosoftDocs/bot-docs/articles/v4sdk/skills-conceptual.md

 - Signal skill completion or cancellation via an `endOfConversation` activity.
   - Provide the return value, if any, in the activity's _value_ property.
   - Provide an error code, if any, in the activity's _code_ property.

+### Skill activities

+ Some skills can perform a variety of tasks or _activities_.
+For example, a to-do skill might allow create, update, view, and delete activities that can be accessed as discrete conversations. <!--TODO Flesh this out-->

 ### Skill manifest